From business school to robot whisperer.

 TEACHING

-First cohort in queue
+First cohort in setup

 CONSULTING